microsoft/WhatTheHack/999-SAPonAzure/Coach/01-SAP-Auto-Deployment.md

 An estimate of an additional $100/daily Azure budget during the challenge-session days.

 ## Success Criteria
-1. Complete build of SAP S4H and SAP HANA database on Azure Cloud.
+- Complete build of SAP S4H and SAP HANA database on Azure Cloud.
-2. Successful Installation of SAP GUI and test logon to SAP Application Server
+- Successful Installation of SAP GUI and test logon to SAP Application Server

-## Hints
+## Tips

 For step 5.
 Make sure that the students create an ubuntu box with a named user "azureuser"